Toastdeib/ppl-webapp-rest-api/README.md

 ## Challenger APIs

-### Resource: /api/challenger
+### Resource: /api/v3/challenger

 The top-level resource for all challenger-related requests.
 This resource supports the following verbs:

 #### GET

-Fetches a full list of challengers associated with the PPL event specified in the query parameters.
+Fetches a full list of challengers associated with the PPL event for the session.
 The primary use for this resource is pulling a list of challengers so the leader view can populate a dropdown for adding challengers to their queue.

-##### Query parameters:

-- `event` - A string indicating the event this request is for.
-Uses the same format as the `PPL-Event` header used in registration and login, defined [here](#ppl-event).

 ##### Required headers: